Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Conclusions

-\begin{itemize} \item Cosmic structures provide a meaningful definition of environments in both GR and F5 simulations, as their classification is based on the matter density field, tidal field and its derivatives (via the Hessian). \item Galaxies residing in different environments exhibit distinct properties: they become more massive in unscreened regions, such as cosmic voids where the fifth force is active, while galaxies in screened regions remain unaffected. \item The marked correlation function applied to individual cosmic structures effectively distinguishes F5 from GR, whether galaxies are marked by local density or by host halo mass. \item For filaments and cosmic voids, the marked correlation function (with density and mass marks) yields the highest signal-to-noise ratios, on scales of $1 < r / ({\rm Mpc}\, h^{-1}) < 5$ and $5 < r / ({\rm Mpc}\, h^{-1}) < 40$, respectively. \item The constraining power of individual structures increases when their independent marked correlation function measurements are combined, raising the reduced chi-square $\chi_{\nu}^2$ by a factor of 2.3 relative to the case using all galaxies. \item Combining the marked correlation functions of nodes and filaments further improves the fit, exceeding the case with all galaxies by more than a factor of four.
-This reduced $\chi^2$ highlights the untapped potential of filamentary structures as promising regions of interest in modified gravity simulations. \item Forecasts based on current catalogues, such as the DESI LRG sample, show that the constraining power of the marked correlation function can increase by a factor of four compared to the CMASS sample. \end{itemize}
+\begin{itemize} \item Cosmic structures provide a meaningful definition of environments in both GR and F5 simulations, as their classification is based on the matter density field, tidal field and its derivatives (via the Hessian). \item Galaxies residing in different environments exhibit distinct properties: they become more massive in unscreened regions, such as cosmic voids where the fifth force is active, while galaxies in screened regions remain unaffected. \item The marked correlation function applied to individual cosmic structures effectively distinguishes F5 from GR, whether galaxies are marked by local density or by host halo mass. \item For filaments and cosmic voids, the marked correlation function (with density and mass marks) yields the highest signal-to-noise ratios, on scales of $1 < r / ({\rm Mpc}\, h^{-1}) < 5$ and $5 < r / ({\rm Mpc}\, h^{-1}) < 40$, respectively. \item The sensitivity to F5 deviations from GR increases when their independent marked correlation function measurements are combined, raising the reduced chi-square $\chi_{\nu}^2$ by a factor of 2.3 relative to the case using all galaxies. \item Combining the marked correlation functions of nodes and filaments further improves the fit, exceeding the case with all galaxies by more than a factor of four.
+This reduced $\chi^2$ highlights the untapped potential of filamentary structures as promising regions of interest in modified gravity simulations. \item Forecasts based on current catalogues, such as the DESI LRG sample, show that the sensitivity of the of the marked correlation function can increase by a factor of four compared to the CMASS sample. \end{itemize}

 The marked correlation function results for independent cosmic structures, as well as their combined data vectors, demonstrate the advantages of using filaments as enhanced environments in tests of modified gravity.
-While cosmic voids dominate the linear regime and therefore hold promise for future constraints within linear theory, the most stringent constraints are expected to come from the quasi-linear and non-linear information provided by nodes (e.g., galaxy clusters and large mass haloes) and filaments.
+While cosmic voids dominate the linear regime and therefore hold promise for future constraints within linear theory, the the strongest sensitivity to F5 deviations from GR is expected to come from the quasi-linear and non-linear information provided by nodes (e.g., galaxy clusters and large mass haloes) and filaments.